10up/block-catalog/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://spdx.org/licenses/GPL-2.0-or-later.html

-Easily keep track of which Gutenberg Blocks are used across your site.
+Keep track of which Gutenberg Blocks are used across your site.

 == Description ==